-Definition of an eligible Professional: A member of the club's staff, including its teaching staff, who is not an amateur.
+Definition of an eligible Professional: A Professional is defined as a member of the club's staff, including its teaching staff, who is not an amateur.
+Professionals must be employed at and paid by the club/facility they are representing.
+An independent instructor who is not on the club/facility payroll will not be considered eligible to participate.